romanstan1/Bet-Bucket-GA-Project-3/readme.md

 #### An application for obtaining core betting data to build accumulators using odds which can be reviewed in real time.

 The site is designed to enable a pundit to obtain information on events by category and date, and build an accumulator bet with the data.
-The API used is prvided from Betfair.
+The API used is provided from Betfair.

 XXX